 Golden retrievers tend to have a slightly shorter life span of 10 to 12 years, while poodles average around 12 to 15 years.
-As with people, each dog breed is unique, and there are many factors that contribute to a goldendoodle’s life expectancy.
+As with people, each dog breed is unique, and there are many factors that contribute to a Goldendoodle’s life expectancy.

-Training and Fitness
+Training and Fitness To Increase Goldendoodle Lifespan

 Goldendoodles are the crossbreed of two very athletic, purebred dogs – golden retrievers and standard or toy poodles – so it’s important that they get exercise every day.
 Pups raised in households with plenty of room to play and explore will likely maintain better physical fitness and reduce potential health problems well into their later years.

-Safety and mental health are also key factors to ensuring a full life for your goldendoodle and training is key.
+Safety and mental health are also key factors to ensuring a full Goldendoodle lifespan and training are key.
 These trainable retriever-poodle mixes are smart and receptive by nature, so they can receive a high level of training at a young age and are often considered an ideal breed to train as therapy dogs or even as guide dogs.

-Common Signs of Aging
+Goldendoodle Lifespan: Common Signs of Aging

 - Hip dysplasia: This is a condition in which the thigh bone becomes displaced from the hip joint.
 This condition has a strong genetic component and is avoided by working with a reputable breeder.